VernonGrant/sidekick.el/README.md

 #### Modifying a mode's associated files

-The blow list specifies the default mode - file associations. **If a mode's provided glob pattern is an empty string, Sidekick will just search for files withe the same extension as the active buffer**
+The blow list specifies the default mode - file associations. **If the provided glob pattern is an empty string, Sidekick will just search for files with the same extension as the active buffer**.

 | Mode            | Files                 | Mode            | Files                  |
 |-----------------|-----------------------|-----------------|------------------------|